Canine Good Citizen

 Among the rest of our great curriculum that you’re used to receiving here at K9 University, we also offer Canine Good Citizen® Training (CGC), a required step in preparing your dog for its Therapy-Dog career.

-The Therapy Dog Training (Canine Good Citizen training – CGC®) program, is a two-part program that stresses responsible pet image of the CGC logo ownership for owners and basic good manners for dogs.
+The Canine Good Citizen Training – CGC® program is a two-part process that stresses responsible pet ownership for owners and basic good manners for dogs.
 All dogs who pass the 10-step CGC test may receive a certificate from the American Kennel Club.
 This certificate is not a title, but rather a symbol that the team passed the requirements of the program, and is, therefore, a good citizen.

 Look up the CGC® Approved Evaluators list.

-Our CGC / Therapy classes are done on a private one-on-one setting, as well as group classes.
-You may call or contact us for additional questions.
+Our CGC / Therapy classes are done in a private one-on-one setting, as well as group classes.
+You may call (405-231-4335) or contact us for additional questions.

-Prerequisite: Reasonable obedience is required, as well as a dog that is good with people and dogs.
-Current vaccinations need to be administered by a licensed veterinarian.
+Prerequisite: Reasonable obedience is required, as well as a dog that is good with people and dogs, or K9U trainer assessment + current vaccinations.

 The AKC CGC program has ten skills that must be mastered by all dogs that successfully complete it.
-These skill exercises are done on leash, and consist of the following:
+These are skills we’ll help you master in the CGC class.
+These skill exercises are done on leash, and consist of the following steps:

 The dog will allow a friendly stranger to approach it and speak to the handler in a natural, everyday situation.